 We reviewed safety records, incident reports, patient safety alerts and minutes of meetings where these were discussed.
 We saw evidence that lessons were shared and action was taken to improve safety in the practice.
-For example, a patient was not informed of their blood results.
-This was discussed at the weekly clinical meeting and staff were reminded about the importance of patients receiving their results and in a timely manner.
+For example, a new protocol was developed for managing patients prescribed warfarin following a significant event.
+(Warfarin is a medication which requires patients to have regular blood tests to determine their dose).